Reducible Fibers of Polynomial Maps: Normal and transitive subgroups of imprimitive groups

 \subsection{Normal subgroups}

-The following is a consequence of \cite[(1.6),(2)-(3)]{AS}: \begin{lem} \Danny{Let $G\leq U\wr_J V$ be a subgroup whose natural projection to $V$ is onto, whose block stabilizer projects onto $U$, and assume $V$ acts transitively on $J$.
-Assume $U$ is primitive of type (C) with $\soc(U)\cong L^I$, and $K:=G\cap U^J$ is nontrivial.} Then where $K\cap L^{O_j}\cong L$ for all $j\in J$, and $O_1,\ldots,O_r$ is a $G$-invariant partition of $I\times J$. \end{lem} \begin{proof} \Danny{ First note that since $G$ is a subgroup of $U\wr_J V$, it has a natural action on ${I\times J}$, namely, the imprimitive action it inherits by being a subgroup of $S_I\wr S_J$, since $U\leq S_I$ via the conjugation action on the copies of $L$.
-To apply \cite[(1.6)]{AS} (with $M=G$ and $D=\soc(K)$) it suffices to show 1) that the projection of $\soc(K)$ on the $j$-th coordinate is a power of $L$ for every $j\in J$, and hence $\soc(K)\cong L^t$ for some $t\geq 1$ by Lemma \ref{lem:gas}, and 2) that $G$ acts transitively on $I\times J$, and hence the projection of $\soc(K)$ onto each of the $I\times J$ coordinates contains $L$.
+We start by describing the minimal normal subgroups of $G$.
+The following is \DN{essentially} in \cite{AS}: \begin{lem} Let $G\leq U\wr_J V$ be a subgroup whose natural projection to $V$ is onto, whose block stabilizer projects onto $U$, and assume $V$ acts transitively on $J$.
+Assume $U$ is primitive with \DN{a unique minimal normal subgroup} $\soc(U)\cong L^I$ for a nonabelian simple group $L$, and $K:=G\cap U^J$ is nontrivial. \DN{Then $G$ acts transitively on a partition $O_1,\ldots,O_r$ of $I\times J$ such that $K\cap L^{O_j}\cong L$, $j=1,\ldots,r$ and } \end{lem} The proof relies on the following observations and lemma: \begin{rem} Suppose $K\leq U^J$ and $V$ is a group of outer automorphisms of $K$ acting transitively by permuting $J$.
+Then (a) the images of projections $\pi_j:K\ra U$ to the $j$-th coordinate, for $j\in J$, are all isomorphic; and (b) if furthermore $K\neq 1$, $\pi_j(K)\lhd U$, and $U$ has a unique minimal normal subgroup, then $\pi_j(K)\supseteq \soc(U)$ for all $j\in J$.

-To show 1), first note that since $G$ acts transitively on $J$ and this action is equivalent to the conjugation action on the $U$-components of $K\leq U^J$, the images of the projections to $U$ are all isomorphic.
-Moreover, since by assumption the projection of the $j$-th block stabilizer $G_0$ onto the $j$-th copy of $U$ is onto, and since $K\lhd G_0$, the projection of $K$ to the $j$-th coordinate is a normal subgroup of $U$.
-Since $U$ has a unique minimal normal subgroup by assumption, these images are either trivial or contain $\soc(U)$.
-Thus 1) follows from $K\neq 1$.